link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 This design makes reads more efficient in distributed environments.
-However, a single value may appear repeatedly across multiple documents, meaning that updates must be applied to each occurrence individually— an operation that can be both costly and prone to errors.
+However, a single value may appear repeatedly across multiple documents, meaning that updates must be applied to each occurrence individually, an operation that can be both costly and prone to errors.

 ### Value-Based Search